Labs should:

 It’s sometimes said that Amazon, Anthropic, Google, Inflection AI, Meta, Microsoft, Mistral AI and OpenAI committed to share pre-deployment model access with the UK AI Safety Institute.
 It’s not clear that they did; these claims may trace back to the UK AI safety summit “safety testing” session statement, which did not include specific commitments.
 Regardless, according to Politico, only DeepMind has shared this access, and per the Gemini report, that access was very limited.

 Microsoft: they say they’re “committed to responsible development and deployment of increasingly capable AI systems” and “Microsoft and OpenAI have together defined capability thresholds that act as a trigger to review models in advance of their first release or downstream deployment.”
 But they don’t provide details.
-Similarly, they mention model evaluations red-teaming, and they say “For all generative AI products characterized as high risk, we are also implementing processes to ensure consistent and holistic AI red teaming by our AI Red Team, an expert group independent to base model or product groups.
+Similarly, they say “For all generative AI products characterized as high risk, we are also implementing processes to ensure consistent and holistic AI red teaming by our AI Red Team, an expert group independent to base model or product groups.
 We are also building out external red-teaming capacity to ensure our readiness to organize red team testing by one or more independent experts prior to the release of new and highly capable foundation models that may be trained by Microsoft, consistent with our July commitment.
 The topics covered by such red team testing will include testing of dangerous capabilities, including related to biosecurity and cybersecurity.”
 But they share no details relevant to extreme risks.

 They wrote a “case study” in What is Red Teaming?
 (Frontier Model Forum 2023):